Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: The RANK-REPLAN Subroutine

 Let us assume, by way of contradiction, that $m^* \neq m^{**}$.
 Since $m$ is an integer, we have $m^{**} - m^* \geq 1$.
 Since the optimizer of P1 is feasible for P2, we have the following:

 From the constraints of P1 and P2, we have the following:

 Combining the inequalities, we get:

 Following this, for values of $\epsilon < 1/\Bar{m}$, our assumption that $m^* \neq m^{**}$ is contradicted, which proves our proposition.
-We choose $\epsilon = 1/(\Bar{m}+1)$ for the rest of this work. \end{proof} \begin{remark*}[Linear Relaxation] The linear relaxation of MILP-1 is obtained by replacing the integrality constraints for the decision variables with non-negativity constraints.
-We observed that solving the relaxation consistently gives integral solutions despite the constraints not being totally unimodular (TUM).
-For our experiments, we simply solve the linear relaxation as LPs can be solved in polynomial time \cite{karmarkarNewPolynomialtimeAlgorithm1984}. \end{remark*}
+We choose $\epsilon = 1/(\Bar{m}+1)$ for the rest of this work. \end{proof} \begin{remark*}[Linear Relaxation] The linear relaxation of \docupdate{ILP}-1 is obtained by replacing the integrality constraints for the decision variables \docupdate{with real-valued constraints as follows: } We observed that solving this relaxation consistently gives integral solutions despite the constraints not being totally unimodular (TUM). \docupdate{Our reasoning for this is that (i) the constraints of \docupdate{ILP}-0 is TUM (following the proof from \cite{rameshOptimalPartitioningNonConvex2022a}), and (ii) perfect matching on a bipartite graph (e.g. graph partitioned as left endpoints ($y_L^i$ variables) and right endpoints ($y_R^i$ variables)) can be solved using a linear program (LP) \cite{korteCombinatorialOptimizationTheory2006}.} For our experiments, we simply solve the linear relaxation as LPs can be solved in polynomial time \cite{karmarkarNewPolynomialtimeAlgorithm1984}. \end{remark*}